Bounded weak solutions for Keller-Segel equations with generalized diffusion and logistic source via an unbalanced Optimal Transport splitting scheme: Splitting JKO scheme

 \subsection{Fisher-Rao JKO step}

 Given $\rho \in \cM^+ (\Om)$, we consider

+We clarify the role of the Fisher-Rao variational formulation in \eqref{argmin2}.
+The minimization problem \eqref{argmin2} is used as a variational construction of the reaction substep.
+More precisely, it allows us to obtain the Euler-Lagrange equation and the $L^\infty$-damping estimate.
+Although $\cE_2$ decreases during each isolated Fisher--Rao reaction substep, we do not claim any monotonicity of $\cE_2$ along the full splitting scheme.
+Indeed, the Wasserstein substep is not designed to decrease $\cE_2$, and no monotonicity property of $\cE_2$ for the combined scheme is asserted or used.
+Thus, the Fisher-Rao viewpoint is used here as a technical variational device for the reaction step, rather than as an additional energy dissipation structure for the full discrete evolution.

 The second minimization problem \eqref{argmin2} was considered in \cite{GLM19} (although the authors only treated $F(\rho)= \frac{\rho^m}{m-1}$, $m>1$).
 In this paper, we proceed with $F$ under the assumptions (A1)-(A3).
-In the absence of a precise reference, we prove the existence of a minimizer in the Fisher-Rao step. \begin{lemma} Suppose that \emph{(A1)-(A2)} hold.
-Let $\rho \in \cM^+(\Om)$ with $\cE_2(\rho)<\infty$.
-Then, for any $\T>0$ there exists a minimizer of the following functional:
+In the absence of a precise reference, we prove the existence of a minimizer in the Fisher-Rao step.